michellevit/michellevit/README.md

 - TypeScript

 ## 📖 What I am currently reading
-- The Innovators Dilemma by Clayton Christensen
+- The Innovator's Dilemma by Clayton Christensen
 - Faraday, Maxwell, and the Electromagnetic Field by Nancy Forbes and Basil Mahon

 ## 📫 Where to find me